TensorBFS/OMEinsumContractionOrdersBenchmark/README.md

 optimizer="TreeSA()" make run
 optimizer="HyperND()" make run
 ```
-It will read the `*.json` files in the `codes` folder of each example, and run the benchmarks.
+It will read the `*.json` files in the `codes` folder of each example, and run the benchmarks (twice by default, to avoid just-in-time compilation overhead).
 The runner script is defined in the [`runner.jl`](runner.jl) file.

 If you want to run a batch of jobs, just run